glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 This concrete problem can be reformulated: Is there at least a fixed point in the permutation of a set with $n$ elements?
 Where $n$ is the number of guests.
 It is the famous **hat-check problem**.

-The probability that at least one guest draws his/her name is the inverse of the probability that no one drew his/her name, that is to say:
+The probability that at least one guest draws his/her name is the complement of the probability that no one drew his/her name:

 $$p_n =  1 - \dfrac{\mathcal{D}_{n}}{n!} = 1 - u_n$$